lupyuen/lupyuen.github.io/src/spi2.md

 _(For BL602 only)_

-TODO
+BL602 has an SPI issue that affects both NuttX and BL602 IoT SDK: __MISO and MOSI pins are swapped__, contrary to the Pin Descriptions in the BL602 Reference Manual.

+In this section we...

+1. Reproduce the issue on NuttX

+1. Propose a fix for NuttX

+1. Test the fix

-Note that the __SPI Mode needs to be 1__ (instead of 0) for our test to succeed...
+Note that the __SPI Mode needs to be 1__ (instead of 0) for the SPI interface to operate correctly...

 -   [__"SPI Mode Quirk"__](https://lupyuen.github.io/articles/spi2#appendix-spi-mode-quirk)

 ## Reproduce the issue

-The SPI Pins are defined in [board.h](https://github.com/apache/incubator-nuttx/blob/master/boards/risc-v/bl602/bl602evb/include/board.h#L78-L83)
+The default SPI Pins for NuttX are defined in [board.h](https://github.com/apache/incubator-nuttx/blob/master/boards/risc-v/bl602/bl602evb/include/board.h#L78-L83)

 ```c
 /* SPI Configuration */